A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 Food policy for generations has favored large scale in agriculture to promote high volumes and low prices at the sacrifice of quality.
 It has abetted a food system in which natural foods perish in transit and unnatural foods dominate the market.
 It has separated people from good food, lowered their expectations for quality in what they buy and eat, created unhealthy generations of people, and spent enormously on subsidies that attempt but fail to restore health.
 Fresh foods have been caught in the large-scale system of production and distribution that industries use to export commodities as part of government effort to offset imports.
 Building Local Food decouples fresh foods from that system to offer people better food and better jobs while reducing imports, and also reduces the need for seasonal labor on produce farms.
 The concept constitutes a practical way to bring quality food of wide variety into the mainstream for the general population.

 We have addressed the significance and means of local production for fresh foods, but its commercial success would attract strong non-local interests.
 What would prevent corporations and investors from dominating the system, driving out opportunities for local ownership and pursuing lesser goals for consumers and society?
 There's a way to prevent that and New York State again serves to illustrate.
 Since the end of prohibition, to encourage a large number of independent liquor store owners, state law has essentially limited owners to one store each.
-Effective law to prevent monopoly of local food systems would be more complex, but could preserve the intent of local independence in production and retailing.
+Effective law to prevent monopoly of local food systems would be more complex, but would preserve the intent of local independence in production and retailing.

 It is not exaggeration to suggest that participants of every type in food and agriculture should consider this concept and incorporate it into their expectations for future food systems.
 Broad interest among stakeholders, public and private, would lead to wide collaboration to refine the kind of architecture proposed here and take action to make it reality.
 Wide participation is needed to model facilities and operations, quantify private and public opportunities, illustrate the consumer and producer experiences, identify business models, lay a path to develop a better food system, and agree that we should take it.
 The outcome can improve the health of the population, distribute wealth fairly, help save the planet, and contribute to the culture of society.

-Worldwide energy production is rapidly shifting from fossil fuels to wind and solar generation of electricity, and thereby revising how energy is consumed by vehicles, homes and factories.
+Worldwide energy production is shifting from fossil fuels to wind and solar generation of electricity, and thereby revising how energy is consumed by vehicles, homes and factories.
 Food is more vital to humans than energy and its production has as much effect on nature, but transformation of the food system has not begun because it awaits a practical food strategy aimed at an aggressive goal that can be met only with new food system architecture.
 We must not settle for refinements of the existing system or the profits from easy solutions to parts of the problem.
 We have to take the high road, and through broad cooperation, do the harder work of bigger achievement.

 Before some concluding dialogue, let's briefly return to a subject only lightly addressed above, the public costs of goods and services, and not only within the food system, but in all industries.
 It's now practical to account, with reasonable accuracy, for every increment of public cost added at each stage of producing and delivering any unit of manufacturing or service.
 To develop and maintain the accounting is detailed and tedious, but its application can be fully automated.
 A tax in the amount of the increment of public cost added could then be collected on each commercial transaction, the price of the good or service increased at that stage by the amount of the tax, and the collective amount of income tax reduced by the aggregate of public cost tax revenues.
 Such a tax would benefit human health and nature far more than energy rebates, green legislation, ESG programs, and consumer voluntary payment of true prices.
 It would shift demand fundamentally toward pricing that represents the desperate interest of humanity and shift policy toward realistically comprehensive corrective action.
 But that's not where we are or will be soon.
 Where we are for food is in denial of producing local food under the false pretense that industrial food is cheaper.